MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-offline.md

 ## Run setup

-After files are placed, use the wizard or run setup from the commandline:
+After files are placed, use the wizard or run setup from the command line:

 + [Install Machine Learning Server > How to install > Run setup](machine-learning-server-windows-install.md#howtoinstall)
 + [Commandline installation](machine-learning-server-windows-commandline.md)